petrasuk/Day-1/README.md

 1. Anaconda3 Tensorflow install

- 1) Download and install Anaconda 3 (Windows OS is only use bit 64)  https://www.continuum.io/downloads
+ 1) Download and install Anaconda python3 (Windows OS is only use bit 64)  https://www.continuum.io/downloads

-    if you install Anaconda 3 , please check - All user -
+    if you install Anaconda , please check - All user -

+    tenosrflow support python 3

  2) open cmd